pinterest/gestalt/docs/markdown/ios/listaction.md

 ### End item placement

-Checkbox, Select, and Switch end items will always appear in-line with the title.
+Checkbox, Select, and Switch end items will always appear in line with the title.
 All other end items will appear centered within the container of the ListAction item.
 <br/>
 <TwoCol>
   <Group>